degenerat3/meteor/README.md

 # Meteor
 A cross-platform C2/teamserver supporting multiple transport protocols, written in Go.

-Disclaimer: This is in development and as such is _not exactly stable_.
+Note: This is in development and as such is _not exactly stable_.
 Documentation is also lacking, but will be improved gradually over time.